Megan Mullally and Nick Offerman are actors, writers, and comedians.

-Introducing Palm Springs Speaks, a new three-event speaker series presented in the west end of the Valley by the Palm Springs Cultural Center and the Friends of the Palm Springs Public Library.
-Each ticket will include a book; $150 general admission/$250 VIP that includes a pre-event meet and greet from 6:00-7:00 p.m. and special VIP book signing line following the lecture at each event.
+Palm Springs Speaks is a speaker series presented in the West end of the Coachella Valley by the Palm Springs Cultural Center and the Friends of the Palm Springs Public Library.
 Proceeds go to support the Cultural Center and the Friends of the Library equally.

 About Our Benefactor Sponsors